tnscorcoran/3scale-api-catalog-setup/README.md

 ![07-apis-json-import](https://raw.githubusercontent.com/tnscorcoran/3scale-api-catalog-setup/master/_images/07-apis-json-import.png)

+Click Create Page.
+After it is created, click Publish.

 Next apilist.html, the catalog/search page.
 Create a *New Page* as shown above and then configure it as follows (noting the highlighted fields we've changed), copying the contents of the 3scale-discover-APIs repo apilist.html file into the text box:

 ![08-apilist.html](https://raw.githubusercontent.com/tnscorcoran/3scale-api-catalog-setup/master/_images/08-apilistt.png)